Mexican Alligator Lizard

 The facts are that the male is much more colorful than the female, which is a much deeper color, and the circle around the eye is much more subtle.

 Juvenile lizards are born a tannish color with subtle black dots.
 This coloring provides camouflage so that predators do not as easily spot them.

 Each has very defined scales, adding to its beauty.
 The scales usually are a green color with some black lines and dots in them.

 When kept in captivity, many of these lizards lose their vibrant green colors.
 Instead, they turn teal colors.
 Scientists are not sure why they change colors, but they think this is because of the difference in light.
-They need the sun to remain its original color.
+They need the sun to retain their original color.